Introduction

 Fram supports deep pattern matching, i.e. matching on nested constructors.

-can be used to match any value without
+Additionally, the wildcard pattern _ can be used to match any value without

 binding any variables.
 Because regular variables start with a lowercase letter,